elixir-lang/elixir-lang.github.com/_posts/2012-05-04-web-framework-2.markdown

 ## Unexpected Requests ##

-Our server can currently handle only those requests that we have explicitly coded.
+Our server can currently handle only those requests that are explicitly coded.
 If we try to send it a different kind of request, it'll crash:

     iex> HelloServer.handle :oops, "/", nil
     ** (FunctionClauseError) no function clause matching: HelloServer.handle(:oops, "/", nil)

 To avoid this, we'll add a catch-all default handler to _feb.ex_:

-    defmacro default_handle do
+    defmacro default_handle(_) do
       quote do
         def handle(method, path, data // "")
         def handle(method, path, data) do
           # Allow only the listed methods
-          if not (method in [:get, :post, :delete]) do format_error(400)
+          if not (method in [:get, :post]) do format_error(400)

           # Path should always start with a slash (/)